cbare/cbare.github.io/_drafts/2024-05-20-proteomics-for-cancer-prediction.md

 #### Lung Cancer

+This is from a different data set, but I include it for a few reasons.
+Lung cancer is one of the disease areas where circulating proteins are most informative.
+Our friend CEACAM5 reappears.
+Also, please appreciate the care that went into creating this figure.
+Compared to the other two volcano plots, this one shows _how its done_.

 ![The blood proteome of imminent lung cancer diagnosis](../images/blood-proteins/paper-blood-proteome-of-lung-cancer.png){:style="width: 80%; margin: 1em 4em; filter: drop-shadow(0.35rem 0.35rem 0.4rem rgba(0, 0, 0, 0.5));"}

 The blood proteome of imminent lung cancer diagnosis